 Probably based on the well-known ETA Valjoux 7750 ebauche*, the COSC-certified chronometer caliber features not only the second time zone display by means of a secondary hours hand, but also sports their own Roto-Click bezel that allows the owner to easily choose one of time zones using one of 24 International Civil Aviation Organization (ICAO) airfield identifiers.

 The bezel is operated via a bespoke setting crown, which is located at 8 o’clock.
-I can’t really say that the position of the crown looks very comfortable to me: trying to operate the bezel with your right thumb and index finger, you will inevitably block the view of the dial with the palm of your hand.
+I can’t say that the position of the crown is comfortable for me: trying to operate the bezel with your right thumb and index finger, you will inevitably block the view of the dial with the palm of your hand.
 So, you will have to put the watch off your wrist every time you’ll need to change the time zone.

 Well, it is a minor annoyance, but still an annoyance.